Agender: a person who has an internal sense of being neither male nor female nor some combination of male and femaleMerriam Webster

 Navigating society can be challenging for us agender folks, because almost every social interaction is gendered in some way.

 Clothing is gendered.
 Language is gendered.
 Who people spend time with and why is gendered.
 Jobs are gendered.
 Mannerisms are gendered.
 Activities are gendered.
 You’d be amazed by how much everything you do revolves around gender.
+If your gender is part of the system, it’s easy not to notice.

 For me, as an agender person, it seems like almost everyone is defining their lives by an incredibly complex system of bizarre rules that people are inexplicably not allowed to break.
 People rigidly hold each other to these rules for reasons that I can’t understand.